Friday, June 11, 2021

 Image Retrieved From: wikipedia.com

 Passenger William Holt of nearby Moshannon was the most grievously injured.
 Both of his legs were broken in addition to other unspecified injuries.
-Sadly, William succumbed to his injuries around 8:00 PM that same night.
+Sadly, William succumbed to his wounds around 8:00 PM that same night.
 He was the only fatality of the disaster.
-A suit for the loss of her husband was filed by Mrs. William Holt against the railroad.
+A suit for the loss of her husband was filed by Mrs. Holt against the railroad.
 Initially filed for $25,000, the suit was later settled with the railroad agreeing to pay $8,000.

 Juniata Sentinel and Republican., June 19, 1878